halex2005/create-react-app/packages/react-scripts/README.md

         --scripts-version marcopeg-react-scripts \
         --internal-testing-template my-custom-template

-## Basic Templates
+## Shipped Templates

 This custom fork of `react-scripts` comes with a couple of specific templates that might come in handy to bootstrap a new project:

 - bare: there is literally nothig to it
-- mobile: redux, react-router, graphql client, radium, some extensions as well
+- mobile: redux, react-router, graphql client, radium, some extensions as well (under construction)